Selling With Bid for Wine

 Is it better to list bottles individually, in multiple bottle lots or in mixed cases?

-Single bottle lots are best where a wine is of particularly high value as large lots of expensive bottles limit the potential pool of buyers.
-Lower value wines are generally better listed in multiple bottle lots otherwise the cost of shipping the wine would be disproportionately high compared to the selling price.
+If you are selling an unopened case of wine then it is best to offer it as such.
+Otherwise single bottle offerings are best where a wine is of particularly high value (say, above £200) since grouped together expensive bottles of different wines limit the potential pool of buyers.
+Lower value wines are generally better listed in multiple bottles otherwise the cost of shipping the wine would be disproportionately high compared to the selling price.

 How and when do I get paid for my wine?